 The chief problem many of us face when we make our To-Do lists is that we try to list everything that we’re thinking about doing.
 The result is that we end up with lists that are far too long to actually complete – and, despite how much we actually get done, we focus on what we didn’t and get frustrated.

 I’ve mentioned before that the trick to mastering your To-Do list involves being realistic about your list and keeping it as small as possible.
 Seriously reflect on your work and see how often you’ve actually accomplished more than 5 decent size tasks/projects that day.
 Three to five tasks/projects seems to be the sweet spot.

 But it’s incredibly useful to purge all of the things that you’re thinking about just to get it off your mind.
-Thus the tension: if you don’t capture the things on your mind, they’ll be there harassing you.
+Thus the tension: if you don’t capture the things that are on your mind on to your to-do list, they’ll be there harassing you.
 Yet if you list everything, you’ll be frustrated about not getting it all done.